Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Introduction

-The LHC forward (LHCf) experiment~\cite{LHCfTDR} is designed to measure the hadronic production cross sections of neutral particles at very forward angles in $\pp$ and proton-lead ($\pPb$) collisions at the LHC.
-The LHCf experiment provides a unique opportunity to investigate all the above effects, namely, the limiting fragmentation and the high parton density in nuclear target, and other possible scaling laws.
-Testing the limiting fragmentation is possible by comparing the LHCf data taken in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$ respectively, while the nuclear effects can be studied by comparing the LHCf data taken in $\pp$ and $\pPb$ collisions.
-Amongst the many secondary neutral particles that LHCf can detect, the $\pizero$ mesons are the most sensitive to the details of the hadronic interactions.
-Thus, in the analysis presented in this paper, the focus is placed on obtaining the inclusive production rate for $\pizero$ as a function of the $\pizero$ transverse momentum ($\pt$) and longitudinal momentum ($\pz$).
+The LHCf experiment~\cite{LHCfTDR} is designed to measure the hadronic production cross sections of neutral particles at very forward angles in $\pp$ and proton--lead ($\pPb$) collisions.
+The LHCf experiment also provides a unique opportunity to investigate all the effects mentioned in the previous paragraph, namely, the limiting fragmentation, the Feynman scaling~\cite{Feynman}, and the high parton density in nuclear target.
+In a previous publication~\cite{LHCfpppi0} we presented the $\pizero$ production cross sections as a function of the transverse momentum (hereafter $\pt$ distributions) in $\pp$ collisions at $\sqs=\tev{7}$.
+However tests of the limiting fragmentation and the Feynman scaling predictions were not performed.
+Conversely, in the analysis of this paper, the comparison of the LHCf data taken in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$ respectively makes it possible to perform these tests.
+In addition the analysis presented in this paper has updates that lead to a deeper understanding of forward $\pizero$ production compared to our previous publications~\cite{LHCfpppi0,LHCfpPbpi0}: the upper range for $\pt$ analysis is extended to $\gev{1.0}$ and differential cross sections as a function of longitudinal momentum (hereafter $\pz$ distributions) as well as $\pt$ distributions are presented.

-The paper is organised as follows.
+The paper is organized as follows.
 In Sec.~\ref{sec:detector}, the LHCf detectors are described.
 Sections~\ref{sec:data} and \ref{sec:mc_simulation} summarize the conditions for taking data and the MC simulation methodology, respectively.
 In Sec.~\ref{sec:framework}, the analysis framework and the factors that contribute to the systematic uncertainty of the results are explained.
-The analysis results are presented and also compared with predictions from several hadronic interaction models in Sec.~\ref{sec:result}.
-Section~\ref{sec:discussions} discusses the analysis results in $\pp$ and $\pPb$ collisions.
+In Sec.~\ref{sec:result} the analysis results are presented and compared with the predictions of several hadronic interaction models.
+In Sec.~\ref{sec:discussions} the analysis results for $\pp$ and $\pPb$ collisions are described.
 Finally, concluding remarks are found in Sec.~\ref{sec:conclusions}.